 5. Taking A Tiny Step First

-Of course, for those just getting started you can relax some of the 1:2:4 pricing “rules” to align with your specific situation and desired profit margins.
+For those just getting started ,you can relax some of the 1:2:4 pricing “rules” to align with your specific situation and desired profit margins.
 But they’re a great place to benchmark what is actually going on with your cash flow until you get more sales and experience.

 Profiting From On-Demand Inventory

-Continuing on the path of keeping costs low, what would happen if we decided to keep stock digital until we had customer orders?
+Continuing on the path of keeping costs low, what would happen if you decided to keep stock digital until you had customer orders?
 This way there would be zero cost until a sale is made and cash is collected.

-Without profit, we can’t continue our passion of making things for others.
-But with profit, we can create all kinds of new possibilities.
-And so can you!
+Either way, you must be profitable for this endeavor to survive.
+Without profit, you can’t continue your passion of making things.
+But with profit, you can create all kinds of new possibilities.

-Now that we have finalized the product, the packaging and the final pricing, it’s time to move on to promotion.
+With the product, the packaging and pricing finalized, it’s time to move on to promotion.

 Part 3: Your Goals For Promotion